 Mosquitoes are unfortunately one of the downsides of weather you might otherwise be delighted by.
 And, hearing the whine of a mosquito flying past your ear as you nod off to sleep is not a welcome experience...

-Some home pests can be merely annoying, while others can be destructive or a health hazard, and our guide to how to get rid of pests has all information you need on evicting the invaders of our homes and gardens.
+Some winged home pests can be merely annoying, while others can be destructive or a health hazard, and our guide to how to get rid of flying insects has all information you need on evicting the invaders of our homes.

 Mosquitoes are definitely on the list of house-sharers you don’t want, and if you’re prone to getting bitten, you’ll know why.
 Mosquito bites can be really itchy, and may even bring you up in blisters.